 The older human insulins are especially challenging for younger children who have unpredictable eating habits or who are “picky” eaters.
 They have less understanding of how important it is to eat a specific amount of food at a specific time of day.

-The affordability of Walmarts’ human insulins is appealing but due the rigid schedule and their limitations they are a “last resort” choice.
+The affordability of Walmarts’ human insulins is appealing but due the rigid schedule and their limitations they are often the “last resort” for diabetics.
 Human insulins are viable options to keep you alive if necessary due to pricing considerations; however, patients transitioning to these insulins or starting insulin therapy using human insulins need to have support mechanisms in place and to exercise considerable care to optimize their safety.

 1. “What You Should Know about Walmart’s Newest Low-Cost Insulin,” healthline.com, viewed 06.27.2021 at https://www.healthline.com/diabetesmine/walmart-relion-novolog-low-cost-insulin.”